-Why It’s a Great Choice: UNC-Chapel Hill ranks among Princeton Review’s and USA Today’s Top 10 Best Value Public Colleges and ranks among the U.S. News & World Report’s Best Public Universities.
+Why It’s a Great Choice: UNC-Chapel Hill ranks among Princeton Review’s and USA Today’s Top 10 Best Value Public Colleges.
+It also ranks among the U.S. News & World Report’s Best Public Universities.

 Other Considerations: All UNC-Chapel Hill students, both on-campus and remote, can enjoy courses offered completely online.
 The University of North Carolina at Chapel Hill is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Cost: At Pace University, the tuition rate is $600 per credit hour.

 Why It’s a Great Choice: Pace University is ranked #10 by the U.S. News & World Report for Best Online Bachelor’s Programs.
 Pace received a score of 91 from U.S. News & World Report in the category “Faculty Credentials and Training.”

 According to its website, Pace also ranked in the top 15% for “Best Return on College Investment” by Payscale.com.

 Other Considerations: Pace University has proven to be a solid choice for students to earn an online program.
 Pace University is accredited by the Middle States Association of Colleges and Secondary Schools.